-Fall 2017 at The Outdoor Classroom: “Salmon in the Ecosystem” for Kindergarten – 5th Grade
+Spring 2018 at The Outdoor Classroom: “Creatures & Habitats” for Kindergarten – 5th Grade

-Bring a class or group of ten or more K-5 students to the Outdoor Classroom to learn more about watersheds, salmon, and this place we inhabit.
+Bring a class or group of ten or more K-5 students to the Outdoor Classroom to learn more about creatures and their habitats!
 Contact Lori.firstname.lastname@example.org for more information.